robertgallup/arduino-DualLFO/README.md

 For more information on the physical connections, see the Fritzing files.
 I've included the native Fritzing file as well as PNG copies of both the schematic and possible breadboard layout.

+The Arduino sketch is in the Dual_LFO folder.
+You can copy it to your Arduino Sketches folder.
+Or, you can open the sketch directly from the Arduino IDE using File > Open...